The Importance of Dual Diagnosis Treatment

 In order to effectively overcome an addiction, both conditions must be treated – the mental health condition along with the addiction.
-Here at Wasatch Crest Recovery, we refer to this process as a dual diagnosis, and our experts are committed to getting you the help you need to recover from your condition and your addiction.
+Here at Wasatch Crest Recovery, we refer to this process as a dual diagnosis, and our experts are committed to providing the best dual diagnosis treatment to give you the help you need to recover from your condition and your addiction.
 We take a caring, compassionate approach to substance abuse and alcohol treatment along with the diagnosis of mental health disorders.

 Personality and Mood Disorders That May Affect Your Life

 Common personality and mood disorders are:

 In order to create an effective drug treatment plan, it’s essential that any mood or personality disorders are diagnosed and addressed during the assessment phase.
 These disorders create an imbalance in the brain that increases the likelihood of drug abuse and addiction.
 In order to treat both issues, we believe that a combination of medication plus cognitive therapy is essential.

 Our residential program offers a quiet place for you to deal with your addiction and determine what you want out of life.
 If you’ve been diagnosed with a mental health disorder that is complicated by a drug or alcohol addiction, we are here to help.
 With the right facility, professionals and treatments, you can live a life free from the demons of your past.